wh-alice/mig_visualstudio/vs/deployment/how-to--specify-the-location-where-end-users-will-install-from.md

 ---
-title: "How to: Specify the Location Where End Users Will Install From | hehe" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Specify the Location Where End Users Will Install From" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"